Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Generating an SBOM in Syft Lossless format

-The last format we’ll talk about is Syft’s own JSON format.
-If there isn’t a need to provide an SBOM to other tools and you may be using Grype to scan the SBOM, the format with the highest fidelity is the Syft JSON format.
-Both SPDX and CycloneDX lose some amount of information from the initial Syft data model whereas the Syft format does not.
+The last format we’ll discuss is Syft’s JSON format.
+When using Syft with Grype or if there isn’t a need to provide an SBOM to other tools, the Syft JSON format has the highest fidelity.
+Both SPDX and CycloneDX lose some information from the initial Syft data model, whereas the Syft format does not.

 Additional Syft Features